 Gifted educators need to be empowered to have an influence on curriculum, teaching methods, and the educational philosophy of the institutions in which they work.
-Active programs with be undertaken with $m \equiv 1$ the institutions and agencies involved with Jewish education to develop ways of granting educators the opportunity to be involved in the decision-making process and play a meaningful role in the administration of schools and community centers.
+Active programs will be undertaken with the institutions and agencies involved in Jewish education to develop ways of granting educators the opportunity to be involved in the decision-making process and play a meaningful role in the administration of schools and community centers.